-Computer systems up until the turn of the century became constantly faster without any particular effort simply because the hardware they were running on increased its clock speed with every new release.
+Computer systems up to the turn of the century became constantly faster without any particular effort, simply because the hardware they were running on increased its clock speed with every new release.
 But this free lunch is over!
 Today's CPUs stall at around 3 GHz and software developers need to break new grounds to make their products faster.
-The most popular approach for this is to design software with parallelization and distributed computing in mind, because the number of computing elements (transistors, cores, CPUs, GPUs, cluster nodes etc.) in modern computer systems still increases constantly.
+The most popular approach for this is to design software with parallelization and distributed computing in mind because the number of computing elements (transistors, cores, CPUs, GPUs, cluster nodes etc.) in modern computer systems still increases constantly.

-This general paradigm shift in software development, however, introduces various challenges that need to be solved in order to develop an algorithm or system that efficiently executes on various, possibly independent and heterogeneous computing elements.
+This general paradigm shift in software development, however, introduces various challenges that must be solved to develop an algorithm or system that efficiently executes on various, possibly independent and heterogeneous computing elements.
 Some of these challenges involve the following questions:

 How can the distributed algorithm or system …